 Data Source Description Annual Osteopathic Medical School Questionnaire This questionnaire is completed by DO-granting medical colleges and collects information on the number of DO graduates in a given year.
-It is administered by the American Association of Colleges of Osteopathic Medicine.
+It is administered by the American Association of Colleges of Osteopathic Medicine (AACOM).
 Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) The COMLEX-USA is a three-level, national, standardized examination for licensure for the practice of osteopathic medicine created by the National Board of Osteopathic Medical Examiners.
-Faculty Roster The AAMC initiated the Faculty Roster in 1966 to support national policy studies by collecting comprehensive information about the characteristics of paid faculty members at U.S. medical schools accredited by the Liaison Committee on Medical Education (LCME®).
-The Faculty Roster typically has a response rate of almost 100% (e.g., 99.4% in fiscal year 2019).
-GME Track® Resident Survey (GME Track) GME Track is a resident database and tracking system introduced in March 2000 by the AAMC and the American Medical Association (AMA) to help GME administrators and program directors collect and manage GME data.
-The GME Track Resident Survey typically has a response rate of about 94% (e.g., 94.1% in 2019).
+Faculty Roster The AAMC initiated the Faculty Roster in 1966 to support national policy studies by collecting comprehensive information about the characteristics of paid faculty members at U.S. medical schools accredited by the Liaison Committee on Medical Education (LCME ® ).
+The Faculty Roster typically has a response rate of almost 100% (e.g., 98.7% in fiscal year 2020).
+GME Track® Resident Survey (GME Track) GME Track is a resident database and tracking system that the AAMC introduced in March 2000 and that is used to collect data for the National GME Census.
+The National GME Census is run jointly by the AAMC and the American Medical Association (AMA) to help GME administrators and program directors collect and manage GME data.
+The GME Track Resident Survey typically has a response rate of about 95% (e.g., 94.6% in 2020).
 GME Track resident status information is collected as of Dec.
 31 of the corresponding year.
-For example, the 2019 GME year represents residents who were active in training as of Dec.
-31, 2019.
+For example, the 2020 GME year represents residents who were active in training as of Dec.
+31, 2020.
 Matriculating Student Questionnaire (MSQ) The AAMC MSQ is an annual questionnaire administered since 1987 to all first-year medical students at LCME-accredited U.S. medical schools.
-The MSQ typically has a response rate between 65% and 72% (e.g., 71.2% in 2019).
+The MSQ typically has a response rate between 70% and 77% (e.g., 76.2% in 2020).
 Medical School Graduation Questionnaire (GQ) The AAMC GQ is an annual questionnaire administered since 1978 to all students graduating from LCME-accredited U.S. medical schools.
-The GQ typically has a response rate of about 82% (e.g., 81.6% in 2020).
+The GQ typically has a response rate of about 79% (e.g., 79.4% in 2021).
 Physician Masterfile (AMA Masterfile) Established by the AMA in 1906, the Physician Masterfile includes education, training, and professional certification information.
 It contains current and historical data for more than 1.4 million physicians, residents, and medical students in the United States.
 Data for physicians not represented in the AMA Physician Masterfile may be missing from the report.
-For example, about 5% of completed residents in GME Track are not represented as active physicians in the AMA Physician Masterfile.
+For example, about 6% of completed residents in GME Track are not represented as active physicians in the AMA Physician Masterfile.
 As a result, practicing physicians may be underrepresented.
 AMA physician status information is reported as of Dec.
 31 of the corresponding year.
-For the 2020 Report on Residents , AMA Physician Masterfile data represent physician statuses as of Dec.
-31, 2019.
+For the 2021 Report on Residents , AMA Physician Masterfile data represent physician statuses as of Dec.
+31, 2020.
 Student Records System (SRS) The AAMC SRS houses secure, centralized enrollment information about the national medical student population and tracks student progress from matriculation through graduation.
 All LCME-accredited U.S. medical schools verify 100% of medical students in the SRS.
 United States Medical Licensing Examination (USMLE) The USMLE is a three-step exam for medical licensure in the United States sponsored by the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).